4d/4d-for-ios/docs/ProjectEditor-ActionsPanel.md

 4D for iOS makes the **Add actions** creation process very simple.

-All you need to do is selecting the **Add action for** option, accessible from the **+ button** at the bottom of the Actions table.
+The only thing you need to do is select the **Add action for** option, accessible from the **+ button** at the bottom of the Actions table.

 ![Add actions](assets/en/project-editor/Actions-Add-action-4D-for-iOS.png)

-Then, simply **select the table** you want to link to this add action.
+Then just **select the table** you want to link to this add action.
 And this is it!

 This will **automatically create** all the parameters for you in the Project Editor.
-In the generated app, it will allow you to edit each field value.
+In the generated app, this will allow you to edit each field value.

-For this kind of action, you will see that all **properties** are already filled in for your convenience, on the right side of the parameter's list.
+For those kind of action, you will see that all **properties** are already filled in for your convenience at the right side of the parameter's list.

 #### 2. Edit action

-The creation of **Edit actions** follows the same process as the Add actions, with the exception that you will not be able to define default values from the Actions section.
+**Edit actions** creation follows the same process as the Add actions, with the exception that you will not be able to define default values from the Actions section.

 ![Edit actions](assets/en/project-editor/Actions-Edit-action-4D-for-iOS.png)

 #### 3. Delete action

-The creation of **Delete action** follows the same process as the Edit action.
+**Delete action** creation follows the same process as the Edit action.
 The only difference is that this action allows you to remove an entity.

 To create a Delete action, select the **Delete action for** option accessible from the **+ button** at the bottom of the Actions table.